Top Hamas leader killed in Israeli strike in Lebanon, say reports

 When asked about Tel Aviv’s involvement in the attack, Israeli military spokesperson Daniel Hagari told Reuters that the armed forces are “focused on killing Hamas” without elaborating further.

-Hundreds of Palestinians in Ramallah and other towns in the West Bank took to the streets to protest Arouri’s killing.
+Arouri, 57, is the first senior leader to be killed since Israel’s war on Gaza began three months ago.
+The war was triggered by a Hamas incursion on October 7 into southern Israel, which resulted in 1,200 people getting killed.
+The group had also taken over 200 hostages.

-Meanwhile, Israeli tanks and warplanes continued pummeling Gaza, killing 207 people in the last 24 hours, according to Reuters.
-This takes the Palestinian toll to 22,185 since the war on Gaza started in early October.
-Tel Aviv launched the offensive after the attack on southern Israel by Hamas that killed around 1,200 people.
+Since then, relentless air and ground strikes by Israel have killed 22,185 in Gaza.
+Tel Aviv has maintained that the offensive is aimed at targeting the militant group.

-On Tuesday, Israeli Defence Minister Yoav Gallant said the military is concentrating its operations in Khan Younis, southern Gaza’s main city, around areas above the tunnel network where Hamas leaders were allegedly hiding.
+Meanwhile, Israeli Defence Minister Yoav Gallant on Tuesday said the military is concentrating its operations in Khan Younis, southern Gaza’s main city, around areas above the tunnel network where Hamas leaders were allegedly hiding.

 “We are reaching them all ways,” he told troops in Gaza in footage shown on Israeli television.
 “There already is engagement and there are [Israeli] hostages there too, sadly.”